 Cleaning and lubricating the fan should be done when the sound of the humidifier has not gotten that bad yet.
 It gives results for a limited amount of time.
 From a couple of weeks to a couple of months.

 Replacing the fan is best when the fan has already gotten fairly loud, or if it has started to make a rattling, buzzing or otherwise annoying sound.
 In combination with clearning, this will give you the same lifetime out of the device as you originally had.

-For cleaning and lubricating the fan
+What you’ll need for cleaning and lubricating the fan

-For replacing the fan
+What you’ll need for replacing the fan

 Opening the device

 Regardless of whether you want to lubricate or replace the fan, it needs to be taken out of the humidifier for easy access.

 Cleaning and lubricating the fan